-Is this a good enough reason to put your seven-year-old to work scanning every single freaking clearance item on a Walmart endcap, looking for Ibotta rebates?
+Is this a good enough reason to put your 7-year-old to work scanning every single freaking clearance item on a Walmart endcap looking for Ibotta rebates?
 I think yes.

-If you’re a veteran Ibotta user, you remember the days of scanning each item’s barcode after your purchase as a proof of purchase.
-Barcodes had to line up with items on your receipt.
+If you’re a veteran Ibotta user, you remember the days of scanning each item’s barcode after you bought it as proof of purchase.
+Barcodes had to line up exactly with the items on your receipt.

 At some stores (like Walmart), this is no more.
 As receipts are more readable, Ibotta doesn’t need barcode scans in order to verify your purchases.

-The only time Ibotta even asks you to verify something is when you need to enter the quantity of items you purchased for a multiple-offer redemption.
-For example, I had to indicate that I bought three bags of Cara Cara oranges in order to get my $1.00 off cash reward for each bag.
+The only time Ibotta even asks you to verify something is when you need to enter the number of items you purchased for a multiple-offer redemption.
+For example, I had to indicate that I bought three bags of Cara Cara oranges in order to get my $1 off cash reward for each bag.

-It’s so easy that you can do it as you leave the store, with one hand!
-Which is great if you’re wrangling a tired toddler with the other.
+It’s so easy to do this that you can scan your receipt as you leave the store with one hand!
+Which is great if you’re wrangling a tired toddler with the other hand.